awwalm/CPPProjects/README.md

 This is particularly important if you intend to use Visual Studio as the Microsoft C++ compiler isn't 100% compatible with the GNU compiler.

-*ProgrammingKnowledge* has an excellent [tutorial](https://www.youtube.com/watch?v=sXW2VLrQ3Bs) on the installation of MinGW.
+*ProgrammingKnowledge2* has an excellent [tutorial](https://www.youtube.com/watch?v=sXW2VLrQ3Bs) of the installation of MinGW.

 ## Contributing